If you have a website then you’ll want to get organic traffic, despite the term sounding a bit vegan.

 But avoid those sites that are spammy, you want a high-end backlink that will bring all the boys to your yard.

-You could do this by guest blogging or contributing to a reputable eMagazine or article.
-But they’ll only want you if your content is useful and well written.
+You could do this by guest blogging or contributing to a reputable website.
+But they’ll only want you if your content is useful and well-written.

 Backlinking is time-consuming.